 We take your privacy very seriously and are committed to protecting your personal data.
 This Privacy Notice details how we, Naytal Ltd of 63/66 Fifth Floor Suite 23, Hatton Garden, London EC1N 8LE (we, us) collect, use and process personal data if you are a client booking consultations on our website (our website).

 We may update this Privacy Notice from time to time at our discretion and in particular to reflect any changes in applicable laws or our business practices.
-Where we make significant changes, we will notify you if we have your email address.
+Where we make significant changes - for example the purpose of data collection changes - and if we have an email address for you, we will inform you and re-obtain consent (if consent was the lawful basis).
 Otherwise, you are responsible for regularly reviewing this Privacy Notice so that you are aware of any changes to it.

 What personal data do we collect?